Healthcare and pharma procurement teams enter 2026 with rising spend, volatile supply markets, and higher expectations for performance.

 Key structural drivers are visible in the data and in the wider market:

 Even small categories are strategic priorities.
-Fleet spend, for example, accounts for roughly 0.6% of revenue, but about 52% of that spend goes to fleet management services, signaling fleet modernization rather than simple operating cost (State of Spend, 2025).
+Fleet spend, for example, accounts for roughly 0.6% of revenue, but about 52% of that spend goes to fleet management services, signalling fleet modernization rather than simple operating cost (State of Spend, 2025).

 Takeaway for 2026: Treat cost pressure as structural.
 Plans for 2026 should assume sustained spend growth rather than a return to pre-2022 levels.

-AI adoption accelerated through 2025, but the State of Spend data shows that results depend on digital maturity.
+but the State of Spend data shows that results depend on digital maturity.
 Organizations that meet or exceed procurement best practices benchmarks in process design capture more AI value.

 Common traits of higher-performing, AI-ready procurement functions: